Metaform/cx-recommendations/doc/identity-next/identity.next.md

 # 3. Catena-X Identity

 The `Dataspace Protocol Specifications` (DSP) are based on the concept that all participants have a stable identifier.
-Software systems, or `participant agents,` act on behalf of participants to perform operations such as data sharing.
+Software systems, or `participant agents`, act on behalf of participants to perform operations such as data sharing.
 In this scheme, participant agent identities may be ephemeral since all operations such as signing `contract agreements` are associated with the participant identity.